Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Old Glory, the 36-star American flag of the Civil War is draped around the back of the chair.

 Now take a look at the ends of the chair.
 At first glance, these two identical carvings appear to be the bindings of books.
 However, they are the fasces that you may have noticed outside.

 The difference here is that we are inside the memorial.
 As with the inside of Rome's walls, the ax is prohibited.

-The sculptor, Daniel Chester French, wanted to convey the two main qualities of Lincoln that he felt were important, Lincoln's thoughtful and compassionate nature (emancipation) as well as his forceful nature (prosecuting the great war).
+The sculptor, Daniel Chester French, wanted to convey the two main qualities of Lincoln that he felt were important, Lincoln's thoughtful and compassionate nature (emancipation) as well as his forceful nature (prosecuting the Great War).

 If you look away too fast, you might not notice that Lincoln is asymmetrical.
 Look closely and you will see that one side of Lincoln (your right) is tense while the other side is relaxed.

 Take a look at his face, eyebrows, hands, and feet as well as his clothing.
 Notice the differences?

 To Lincoln's right (contemplative and thoughtful) is his most enduring speech, the Gettysburg Address.

-It was a short and poetic speech that recalled the ideals of representative government defined by the American Revolution and placed the preservation of these ideals the cause of the Union in the Civil War while calling for a new birth of freedom.
+It was a short and poetic speech that recalled the ideals of representative government defined by the American Revolution and placed the preservation of these ideals as the cause of the Union in the Civil War while calling for a new birth of freedom.

 Click the image to enlarge.